 Artist: Lindsey Kernodle

-The Wichita Public Library Book Bus, an outreach initiative to bring library services to children and familes in areas of Wichita that don't have quick access to a physical library location, officially launches on November 4, 2023.
-The design of the bus, unveiled on August 2, 2023, was created by local artist Lindsey Kernodle.
+The Wichita Public Library Book Bus, an outreach initiative to bring library services to children and familes in areas of Wichita that don't have quick access to a physical library location, officially launched on November 4, 2023.
+The design was unveiled on August 2, 2023.

 Book bus design viewed from multiple angles